 Charles-Antoine Rouyer (Toronto)

 Charles-Antoine Rouyer is a freelance writer and broadcaster specialized in Health & Environment, Sustainability and Travel, including Urban Health, Sustainable Cities, Urban Ecology and Ecotourism.
 He is a course director at York University, teaching a Communication, Health and Environment course in the Health & Environment Studies program at York University.
 Charles-Antoine has also presented at conferences and has guest lectured at the graduate level.
-He is also a member of the Advisory Committee for the U of T Dalla Lana School of Public Health’s Healthier Cities and Communities Hub, and is a board member of the Beverley Sullivan Housing Coop.
+He is also a member of the Advisory Committee for the U of T Dalla Lana School of Public Health’s Healthier Cities and Communities Hub.
 Charles-Antoine was born and raised in Bordeaux, France, and has now spent over half of his life in Toronto.

 Mary Vourakes (Toronto)